carlos-marin1742/Diabetic-retinopathy-image-detection-CNN/README.md

 ## Background

 Diabetic Retinopathy is disease of the eyes

   -caused by high blood sugar

-    -Affects blood vessels
+  - Affects blood vessels

-    -Causes Loss of Vision
+  - Causes Loss of Vision

    - Measured by Disease Proliferation

 Affects individuals with diabetes

 Found in 4.1 million people

    -Roughly 1/29 diabetics

    -1/3 are African-American and Mexican-American

 ## Business Problem

 We are building a deep learning model to detect the various levels of diabetic retinopathy

   Why?